circlefin/verite/packages/docs/blog/how_to_create_a_verification_registry_solidity.md

 }
 ```

-This function operates similarly to the previous one, but it expects the caller to be the subject of the verification record.
+This function operates similarly to the previous one, but it expects the caller to be the **subject** of the verification record.
 Outside of that, the actions are the same.

-The final note on both of the above two functions is that you may want to implement additional logic based on your specific use cases.
+The final note on both of the above two functions is that you may want to implement *additional logic* based on your specific use cases.
 Always remember, this contract serves as a guide, but you can extend and modify it however you'd like.

+### removeVerificationBySubject()

 Moving on, let's create a function that allows a subject to remove a verification record about themself.
 We previously created a function that allowed a verifier to remove a record, so this will be similar but from the subject's perspective.